- Get Involved

 RABB, TEXAS.
 Rabb, on the Texas-Mexican Railway a mile south of State Highway 44 in northwestern Nueces County, was named after G. A. Rabb, who ranched in the area in 1885.
 The site was a famous horse-trading center during the 1850s.
 In 1936 the community had one business and ten residents, but by 1945 it had increased to two businesses and forty residents.
 The town had a store, a gin, and a population of twenty in 1947.
 In 1989 Rabb received mail on the Robstown mail route and still had a population of about twenty.
 The population remained at twenty through 2000.

 BIBLIOGRAPHY:Nueces County Historical Society, History of Nueces County (Austin: Jenkins, 1972).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robin Dush, "RABB, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrr01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robin Dush, "RABB, TX," accessed May 21, 2019, http://www.tshaonline.org/handbook/online/articles/hrr01.